The Importance of Data Literacy in Healthcare

 More robust data collection and analysis systems allow hospitals to acquire more insights and trends about their patients.
 It becomes easier to collect past medical records and other relevant physiological information.
 With this, physicians can conduct data analyses that provide more customized treatment options for the patient.

 Data can also be used to foresee what patients should watch out for and how they can take care of themselves.
 A study on big data for preventive medicine highlights how predictive analytics could detect risk factors and patient vulnerabilities before they manifest.
 This allows medical professionals to prescribe preventive measures to patients, decreasing the chances of them falling sick again.

 Better record-keeping processes

 Gone are the days when hospitals kept physical files containing patient information.
-Modern data management systems allow for electronic health records (EHR).
+Modern data management systems allow for electronic medical records (EMR).
 Here, each patient has their own digital file, which makes it easier for physicians and nurses to access the information they need even across hospitals.
-Also, a centralized database containing patient records ensures that there is no risk of repeating patient information.
+Also, centralizing patient records enables a total, more complete view of the patient to better serve their needs and improve outcomes.
 As digital transformations in healthcare continue, it is important for organizations to both ensure they are using current technologies as well as centralized data.

 Improving Data Literacy Among Healthcare Professionals

 Though it's clear that data has plenty to offer in the healthcare sector, the industry can only reap its benefits with an educated workforce.
 A report by Gartner predicts that by 2022, 90% of corporate strategies will explicitly cite analytics as an essential competency.
 And by 2023, data literacy will become a necessity in driving business value.
 Thus, digital skills among employees are a requirement.
 But before they can learn about mobile technologies, cloud computing, and digital twins, they must first know how insights are derived through data analytics, because data underscores all these digital processes.